 Roles and career pathways

-History graduates work in a wide range of roles that involve critical analysis, research, interpreting and a high standard of written communication.
-Government ministries employ graduates in policy, stakeholder relations, communications and in research analyst and advisory roles.
-First roles for graduates with undergraduate degrees may be in an administration or coordination role before progressing to an adviser or senior adviser in a policy team.
-History graduates also work as web content writers, journalists, programme coordinators, customer service managers, parliamentary researchers or education faculty administrators.
+History graduates work in a wide range of roles that involve critical analysis, research, interpretation, and a high standard of written communication.
+Government ministries employ History graduates in research and advisory roles, as well as in roles relating to policy, stakeholder relations, and communications.
+First roles for graduates with undergraduate degrees may be in an administration or coordination role.
+A postgraduate qualification is usually required to work as an adviser or analyst in a policy team.
+History graduates also work as web content writers, journalists, programme coordinators, customer service managers, parliamentary researchers, and university faculty administrators.

-Postgraduate study in History such as an Honours or Master’s degree is helpful for a number of intermediate to senior policy and research roles or for positions as archivists or librarians where specialised, in-depth analysis is important.
-To work as an Historian extensive postgraduate research is normally required.
-For more information on professional historians’ work, see the PHANZA website.
-For students looking to work in the museum sector, a Master’s degree in Museum and Heritage studies is a popular choice as it includes an internship as a component of the course.
+Postgraduate study in History—such as an Honours or Master’s degree—is helpful for roles that require specialised, in-depth analysis.
+This could be a policy or research role or a position as an archivist or librarian.
+To work as an Historian, you normally need a Master's or PhD degree and postgraduate research experience.
+For students looking to work in the museum sector, a Master’s degree in Museum and Heritage Studies is a popular choice, as it includes an internship as a component of the course.

 Where History graduates work

 History graduates work across the private and public sectors.
-They may work in history-related environments such as museums, archives or libraries as well as in non-profit organisations and government departments.
+They may work in non-profit organisations, in government departments, or in history-related environments such as museums, archives, or libraries.

 Recent History graduates have worked in organisations such as: